radroid/shad-edit/docs/catalog-components.md

 - Update `version` when making breaking changes to property structure.
 - Provide descriptive `tags` to enhance search and filtering once implemented.
 - When deprecating a component, add a `status` tag (e.g., `deprecated`) and migrate projects before removal.
+- Document Tailwind utility expectations in the catalog entry notes so future authors maintain extractor compatibility.

 ### Troubleshooting